Home

 in Southern Ontario

-Courthouse St Thomas Some communities in Southern Ontario are geared to particular industries, for example the city of St Thomas is home to the Ford Automotive plant in Talbotville which employs 2,400 people, and also to other manufacturing plants connected with the auto industry.
-This community is a thriving, energetic city with lovely parks and lots of open spaces and great community facilities.
+Some communities in Southern Ontario are geared to particular industries, for example the city of St Thomas is a thriving, energetic city with good schools, a new Hockey Arena / Community Centre, a Municipal Airport, lovely parks and lots of open spaces and great community facilities.

 The city of St Thomas is in the heart of Elgin County.

-Another one of my favourite Ontario communities is the city of Brantford which was known for many years as the home of the Massey-Fergusson plant, which made tractors for the farming industry.
+Another one of my favourite Ontario communities is the city of Brantford which was known for many years as the home of the Massey Ferguson plant, which made tractors for the farming industry.

 This is a quaint small town with an old-fashioned feel.